johnfedoruk/bangular/aio/content/guide/http.md

 </code-example>

 Note the `multi: true` option.
-This required setting tells Angular that `HTTP_INTERCEPTORS` is a token for a _multiprovider_ that injects an array of values, rather than a single value.
+This required setting tells Bangular that `HTTP_INTERCEPTORS` is a token for a _multiprovider_ that injects an array of values, rather than a single value.

 You _could_ add this provider directly to the providers array of the `AppModule`.